 Having a GIA Certificate can increase the value of your diamond when you come to re-sell through a company such as WP Diamonds.
 We put a lot of trust in a GIA report as we feel they are the most accurate in the marketplace.

 Send us your certificate and get a very accurate initial valuation from WP Diamonds; firstname.lastname@example.org

 EGL-USA has been running for over 3 decades.
 Located in New York, they produce a variety of reports.
 It also participates in Gem testing, research and Lab analysis.
 Here at WP Diamonds, we find EGL USA grading reports to be quite accurate across the board.
 Their website can be found with this link; www.eglusa.com

 The International Gemological Institute (IGI) was established in 1975, and is the oldest Gemstone laboratory in Antwerp.
 They have a further 16 offices worldwide which outnumbers any other laboratory.
 They also run the IGI School of Gemology in four of their worldwide offices.
 The IGI created the Heart and Arrows certificate with worldwide recognition, and offers reports on diamond set jewelry, rather than just loose stones.
 Their website can be found with this link; www.igiworldwide.com

 The American Gem Society was founded in 1996 and is known as one of the first labs to offer diamond grading reports on fancy cuts, including princess, emerald and oval.
 They also pioneered the Ideal cut grade for the round brilliant diamond.
-Their website can be found here.

-Why Have a Diamond Certificate?
+Why Have A Diamond Certificate?